NotAShelf/notashelf.dev/apps/notashelf.dev/posts/vibe-coding.md

 What I take issue with in the usage of such tools is that I **do not trust** most developers to draw the line clearly.
-The most common and dare I say natural response to the task often is something along the lines of "well I used it for prototyping and it worked, it can probably handle the production code as well" and to me that violates a contract of trust.
+The most common and dare I say natural response to the task often is something along the lines of "_Well I used it for prototyping and it worked.
+It can probably handle the production code as well_" and to me that violates a contract of trust.

 When I use software made by another person, I trust in their moral judgement and